Tutorial

 g['ksp'].rose()

-To aggregate and summarize multiple properties by different functions according to defined classification (name by default) we can use agg method:
+To aggregate and summarize multiple properties by different functions according to defined classification (name by default) we can use agg method.
+Note that cirstat provides functions to calculate various circular statistics.

 [10]: